 Mahali Mzuri is Sir Richard Branson’s 12-tented luxury safari camp, situated in the private Olare Motorogi Conservancy in the wider Maasai Mara ecosystem.

 I stayed at Mahali Mzuri Camp in 2016 – the food was phenomenal and I can still remember every single meal from my 3 night stay.
 All meals and drinks (including fine wines and champagne) were included and we were welcome to help ourselves to whatever we wanted at any time.
 The superb food, exciting game drives, friendly staff and knowledgeable guides made my stay at Mahali Mzuri a truly unforgettable experience.

-If you’d like to plan a luxury safari to Kenya, please call me on 0203 143 4293 or send an online enquiry to start your journey.
+If you’d like to plan a luxury safari to Kenya, please call our Luxury Travel Specialists or send an online enquiry to start your journey.